 If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.

-• Watch them closely for any change and monitor for any red or amber symptoms
+Watch them closely for any change and look out for any red or amber symptoms

-Additional advice is also available for families to help cope with crying in otherwise well babies – click here
+Additional advice is also available for families for help cope with crying in otherwise well babies

 You can treat your child's very minor illnesses and injuries at home.